WoNDerlanD-or-HEll/WoNDerlanD-or-HEll/README.md

-- 👋 Hi, I’m @WoNDerlanD-or-HEll
+- 👋 Hi, I’m @WoNDerlanD-or-HEll, a Existential Nihilist with a paradoxical belief in god.
+If I were a tarot card, I would be The End XXIII.
 - 👀 I’m interested in ...
 Theory!
 I will give you every single possible theory in making hacking device DIY!
 Since they are only theory feel free to try them, But I won't be held resonpsible for failures now will I?
 - 🌱 I’m currently learning ... mmmmm.....Cybersecuity, Networking, Programming, Iot, oT, and Theory!
 - 💞️ I’m looking to collaborate on ...
 Yes?